tsai810417/VSEPR-Models/proposal.md

 #### Over the Weekend: Prepare the resources for the project
 - [ ] Finish reading the tutorial of how to use ChemDoodle
+- [ ] Set up index.html and main.js
-- [ ] Set up the menu and actions when buttons are clicked
+- [ ] Set up the menu and introductions on how to use this application
-- [ ] Download 3D molfiles for all the molecules needed
+- [ ] Download 3D .mol files for all the molecules needed

 #### Day 1: Set up the environment to begin with the project and create backend data
 - [ ] Setup webpack, including webpack.config.js and package.json